GoogleChrome/CertificateTransparency/log_policy.md

 cause of the incidents, the log operator’s response, and the impact Chrome's decision may have on the health of the broader CT ecosystem.

-The Chrome CT Program acknowledges that many log incidents are transient.In these cases, removal of the log from Chrome's log list may not be best outcome for Chrome, Chrome's users, or the CT ecosystem.
+The Chrome CT Program acknowledges that many log incidents are transient.
+In these cases, removal of the log from Chrome's log list may not be best outcome for Chrome, Chrome's users, or the CT ecosystem.
 As a result, transient incidents where the log operator takes steps to ensure similar incidents do not